tompave/magic_pipe/README.md

 * the message topic (string)
 * the producer name (string)
-* the submission timestamp, captured when `client#send_data` is invoked (interger)
+* the submission timestamp, captured when `client#send_data` is invoked (integer)
 * the payload mime type, e.g. `application/json` (string)

 Some transports will additionally provide this metadata as message meta attributes.
-For example, the HTTPS transports will set them as custom HTTP request headers, and the SQS transports will set them as the SQS message custom attributes.
+For example, the HTTPS transport will set them as custom HTTP request headers, and the SQS transport will set them as the SQS message custom attributes.

 ## Usage